Should I Register My Trademark?

 Common law is the set of rules derived from judicial precedents rather than statutes.
 Common law recognizes trademarks as a use-based intellectual property, says Pheiffer.
 This means that by actively using a trademark, you establish your ownership of it in the minds of consumers.

-The practical upshot is that getting a trademark can be as simple as using a symbol or logo for your business.
+The practical result is that getting a trademark can be as simple as using a symbol or logo for your business.
 You can use the TM symbol to indicate to the public that you are using the phrase or logo as a trademark.

 There are a couple of benefits of the use-based approach: